swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 The CRF status that appears on the Patient Overview can be chosen in the Baseline or FUP container at the top left.
 In order to save a form (bottom right side), a CRF status must be choosen.

 4.1.1.
-Correction of a Follow-up date
+Correction of a Follow-up Date
 ================================================

 .. image:: CRF2.png